 Unless you’ve been doing business in an alternate universe, you will not be shocked to know that disgruntled employees like to get even and their favorite tactic is a law suit.
-Assuming your company is located here in reality land, you’re going to need employment practices liability insurance (EPLI for short)…like the minute you hire your first employee.
+Assuming your company is located here in reality land, you’re going to need employment practices insurance (EPLI for short)…like the minute you hire your first employee.

 The number of law suits filed against employers just keeps going up.
 No matter that you shoulder the risk, put in a 60-hour work week and haven’t drawn an actual paycheck in months so you can meet payroll.
 If you’re a business owner, you might as well have a sign on your back that says “sue me.”

 And they will.
 For sexual harassment, age, race, sex disability and every other kind of discrimination, wrongful termination, sloppy evaluation processes, invasion of privacy, intentionally inflicting emotional distress or even mishandling the interviewing process.
 Some experts estimate that three out of every five companies in the U.S. will be sued by an employee, former employee or prospective employee.
-Employment practices liability insurance is your protective shield.
+Employment practices insurance is your protective shield.
 If you have investors or directors, they’re probably going to insist that you carry it.

 Want some more bad news?
 It doesn’t matter if the claim against you is fraudulent, frivolous or legitimate.
 The burden of proof is on you, along with the expense of hiring a lawyer and investing your time and resources to defend yourself.
 And all you wanted to do was run a business.
-Employee practices insurance will cover the costs per incident.
+Employee practices insurance coverage will cover the costs per incident.